 4. Is there a fee for notary services?

 Commission on POST Attn: Administrative Services Bureau

 860 Stillwater Road, Suite 100, West Sacramento, CA 95605

 The profile is usually available within 10 days from the date POST receives the request.

 7. Can I FAX or email the request?

-POST will accept faxes at (916)227-3895 or emails to Profile Requests.
+POST will accept faxes at (916) 227-3895 or emails to Profile Requests.
 Because email and FAX transmittals are not secure, your personal information could be at risk.
 POST does not take responsibility for information sent via email or FAX.
+Instant downloading of your POST Profile is available through the POST Website to law enforcement personnel who create a PASS account and link their POST ID.
 If you work for a POST-participating department that has access to the Electronic Data Interchange (EDI) System, you may be able to obtain your profile more expeditiously within your department.